-Definition: what is a business loan?
+What is a business loan? (and how it fuels growth)

 Business loans represent the most widely used form of external capital acquisition.
 In 2022, banks granted €1.8 trillion in loans to companies and self-employed individuals in Germany.
 The majority of these are small business loans.